Help prevent the spread of respiratory diseases like COVID-19 by following simple, time-tested hygiene habits.

 Find Family and Friends Caregiver Resources from the California Department of Aging, including guidelines to protect both you and your loved ones from COVID-19.
 Read how to Prepare for a Public Health Emergency (PDF) from Listos California.

 COVID-19 testing options are available through medical providers, self-referral sites, and at-home testing options.
 If you are experiencing COVID-19 symptoms, immediately contact your medical/healthcare provider, primary physician, or local medical clinic for guidance regarding testing.
-Determine which Marin County testing options are best for you.
+Determine which testing option is best for you.

 At Home Care - Quarantine and Isolation Safety